fileds/Robot-Causal-Discovery-Aided-by-Human-Interaction/simulation-study/README.md

 # Simulation study
-The simulation study was performed at [HPC2N](https://www.hpc2n.umu.se/).
-The R scripts are therefore meant to be called from a bash terminal.
+The simulation study was performed on the HPC at [HPC2N](https://www.hpc2n.umu.se/).
+Therefore the R scripts are meant to be called from a bash terminal.

+This is the code used to generate the simulation study, completely unmodified, with the main purpose of repruducibility.
+Thus the commenting and structure of the code is not optimized for understanding.
+The intention is to upload a MWE of the main ideas behind the study in a separate folder.

 ## Example
 To reproduce an example of the simulation study, in bash, run